 The plot of Conversations is essentially a rather more crowded version of the classic “girl meets boy, girl loses boy, girl finds boy” story (Claire Lowdon, Sunday Times).
 Frances, whose best friend Bobbi is also her former girlfriend, falls for Nick, an older, married actor.
-Nick’s husband, the writer and photographer Melissa, becomes friendly with Bobbi, but Nick’s affair with Frances is exposed when the four holiday together in France.
+Nick’s wife, the writer and photographer Melissa, becomes friendly with Bobbi, but Nick’s affair with Frances is exposed when the four holiday together in France.
 In the second half of the novel, Frances and Nick’s on-off relationship continues, while Frances also undergoes tests for distressing physical symptoms.

 For Lowdon, Conversations is a novel haunted by the ghosts of F. Scott Fitzgerald’s 1934 novel Tender is the Night.
 Rooney’s epigraph, borrowed from the poet Frank O’Hara, also suggests her central concern is with timeless themes: ‘In times of crisis, we must all decide again and again whom we love’.
-Yet since her emergence, Rooney has consistently been hailed as a thrillingly contemporary voice – ‘Salinger for the Snapchat generation’, in her editor’s words.
+Yet since her emergence Rooney has consistently been hailed as a thrillingly contemporary voice – ‘Salinger for the Snapchat generation’, in her editor’s words.

 Certainly, modern methods of communication loom large in Conversations – emails and text messages are its narrative motors.
 But it is perhaps a more conservative novel than one might expect from the buzz that has surrounded it.
 As Paula Cocozza pointed out in her Guardian profile of Rooney, no one in Conversations actually uses Snapchat, and although Frances characterises her relationship with Nick as ‘a Word document which we were writing and editing together’, it is debatable whether this is incontrovertible proof of ‘the extent to which the younger generation have subsumed technology into everyday life and thought’ (Jonathan McAloon, Financial Times).
-After all, when Frances wishes for physical proof of her affair with Nick, she is expressing a longing that romantic heroines down the ages would identify with.
+After all, when Frances wishes for physical proof of her affair with Nick, she is expressing a longing with which romantic heroines down the ages would identify.
 Moreover, the evidence she longs for isn’t available precisely because the couple’s affair has been ‘conducted in real life and not online’.